DylanVann/gatsby-transformer-cloudinary/README.md

 - tif
 - tiff

-Each image file is parsed into a node of type `ImageSharp`.
+Each image file is parsed into a node of type `ImageCloudinary`.